Haemorrhagic transformation of ischaemic infarct

 The radiographic features differ for petechial haemorrhage and secondary haematoma.

-Petechial haemorrhages, as the name suggests, usually appear as tiny punctate regions of haemorrhage, often not able to be individually resolved, but rather resulting in increased attenuation of the region on CT of signal loss on MRI.
+Petechial haemorrhages, as the name suggests, usually appear as tiny punctate regions of haemorrhage, often not able to be individually resolved, but rather resulting in increased attenuation of the region on CT or signal loss on MRI.
 Although this petechial change can result in cortex appearing near-normal it should not be confused with the phenomenon of fogging seen on CT which occurs 2 to 3 weeks after infarction.

-In the case of secondary haematomas, the radiographic features on both CT and MRI are merely a summation of the features of an ischemic infarct, with superimposed cerebral haemorrhage.
-The amount of haemorrhage relative the size of the infarct can vary widely, but usually, it is possible to identify significant areas of the brain which are infarcted but not haemorrhagic.
+In the case of secondary haematomas, the radiographic features on both CT and MRI are merely a summation of the features of an ischaemic infarct, with superimposed cerebral haemorrhage.
+The amount of haemorrhage relative to the size of the infarct can vary widely, but usually, it is possible to identify significant areas of the brain which are infarcted but not haemorrhagic.
 This may not be the case if the haemorrhage is large and the underlying infarct small.